Keep These 10 Change Management Principles Top Of Mind

 As we explained above, leaders must make the changes themselves.

 However, while change initiatives roll down from the top, real change happens in the middle and at the bottom of the typical corporate hierarchy.
-That means that change plans have to help model behavior all the way down.
+That means that change plans have to help model behaviour all the way down.

 It might help employees to know how their actions have to change.
 For example, they might need to start prioritizing thoughtfulness over efficiency.